gunjandabral/WeatherApi/README.md

 **Reporting** - Even though Specflow tests are fairly detailed and gives you the information on failure, we can also have custom reports.

 **Steps**:
 Since I am using Specflow Runner, there is no need for any custom code/ manual step to generate a report.
 An HTML report will be automaticlly generated on each test run in the Test Results folder.
 A sample report has been enclosed alongside this code.
+Please check the reportnamed - **CodeChallenge__2021-01-04T174348.html** under WeatherApi/SpecFlowProject3/.

+**Note** : When you download the code and run it , you can see the reports for each of your sucessive runs in ../WeatherApi/TestResults folder.